jhu-archives-and-manuscripts/archivesspace-skill-share/README.md

 ##Sample Files
 ####[thecaptains.json](thecaptains.json)
-A sample file of JSON data that can be used with the [postAgents.py](postAgents.py) script ArchiveSpace Agent records.
+A sample file of JSON data that can be used with the [postAgents.py](postAgents.py) script to create ArchiveSpace Agent records throught the ArchivesSpace API.

 #Sample Scripts
 ####[postAgents.py](postAgents.py)